Hybrid Cloud surveillance solutions can open up a much higher degree of flexibility, both in terms of storage and collaborative working.

-Remote working is the new global norm, so surveillance and security don’t have to be only monitored and managed from a control room.
-If your organisation is considering adopting a remote access approach, here are some useful questions to ask your provider.
+Remote working is the new global norm, so surveillance and security don’t have to be monitored and managed only from a control room.
+If your organisation is considering adopting a remote access approach, here are some useful questions for your provider.

 Yes, you can.
 The nature of cloud-based surveillance solutions means they automatically support remote access, so remote access could be easily achieved.